elliotwutingfeng/NUSCSMODS/_posts/CS3103/2020-08-18-cs3103-lecture-2-arp-dhcp-vlan.md

 - Hop count: Start from 0
 - flags: Indicating broadcast
+- Seconds: Number seconds since the client start to boot
 - Gateway Ip address: for relay agent to put its ip address
 - Field OP: Specifies if its request or reply
 - Htype and Hlen: Type of network hardware (ie ethernet)

+- The client fill in much infomation and leave the rest with 0

 > Question: Why are there fields for client IP and your IP, when is it used?
-	- Client IP: When client renew its own ipaddress
+> - Client IP: When client renew its own ipaddress
-    - Server IP address: renewing, gateway might know the ipaddress
+> - Server IP address: renewing, gateway might know the ipaddress
-    - Your IP: Filled by the server
+> - Your IP: Filled by the server

 ### Flag
 - Unicast or broadcast: When the client cannot accept unicast (When it is not configured yet), it can ask the server to broadcast reply by setting this bit to 1
 - The remaining bit is 0